mne-tools/mne-cpp/README.md

 * [2.
 Install Qt Creator](https://github.com/mne-tools/mne-cpp/wiki/2.-Install-Qt-Creator) For convinience of the further processing it's recommended to install Qt Creator at this point.

-* [3.
-Install Qt Creator (Optional)](https://github.com/mne-tools/mne-cpp/wiki/3.-Install-Qt3D) To use the mne-cpp 3D libraries download and compile also the qt3d module.
+* (Optional Step) [3.
+Install Qt 3D](https://github.com/mne-tools/mne-cpp/wiki/3.-Install-Qt3D) To use the mne-cpp 3D libraries download and compile also the qt3d module.
 This step can be skipped when its intended to build mne-cpp for Neuromag Linux machines.

 * [4.
 Compile mne-cpp](https://github.com/mne-tools/mne-cpp/wiki/4.-Compile-mne-cpp)